OpenTechStrategies/torque/DESIGN.md

 The two systems that make up Torque are:

-1. torquedata, a Flask app that houses and renders the data
+1. torque, a django app that houses and renders the data
-2. TorqueDataConnect, a MediaWiki extension that integrates the Torque responses into wiki pages and controls access to said pages.
+2. Torque extension, a MediaWiki extension that integrates the Torque responses into wiki pages and controls access to said pages.

 The decision to split the server housing the data from MediaWiki was made for several reasons:

 * Ease of development.
-MediaWiki is an excellent platform for developing wikis, but Python and Flask fit Torque's backend needs far better.
+MediaWiki is an excellent platform for developing wikis, but Python and django fit Torque's backend needs far better.
 * Allowing multiple wikis to access one data set.
 For instance, having a public wiki and a private wiki with different permission sets.
 * Allowing the data to reside on a different server than the wikis themselves.